Monk parakeet: Description

-Domestic breeds in colors other than the natural plumage have been produced.
+Domestic breeds in colours other than the natural plumage have been produced.
 These include birds with white, blue, and yellow in place of green.
-As such coloration provides less camouflage, feral birds are usually of wild-type coloration.
+As such colouration provides less camouflage, feral birds are usually of wild-type colouration.

 Behaviour and ecology

+The monk parakeet and the cliff parakeet are the only two parrot species outside some members of the African lovebirds (Agapornis sp.) that build nests.
+Monk and cliff parakeets are unique among even nesting parrots for their construction of large, external nests in trees or manmade structures instead of using tree cavities.

-The monk parakeet is the only parrot that builds a stick nest, in a tree or on a man-made structure, rather than using a hole in a tree.
-This gregarious species often breeds colonially, building a single large nest with separate entrances for each pair.
+The monk parrot is a gregarious species which often breeds colonially, building a single large nest with separate entrances for each pair.
+It is not uncommon, however, for pairs or individuals to nest outside of colonies, especially during the breeding season.
 In the wild, the colonies can become quite large, with pairs occupying separate "apartments" in composite nests that can reach the size of a small automobile.
-These nests can attract many other tenants, including birds of prey such as the spot-winged falconet (Spiziapteryx circumcincta), ducks such as the yellow-billed teal (Anas flavirostris), and even mammals.
-Their five to 12 white eggs hatch in about 24 days.
+These nests can attract many other tenants, including some which cohabit with the monk parakeets.
+These tenants include many other birds, such as pigeons, sparrows, American kestrels, and yellow-billed teal, but mammals like red squirrels may also occupy a nest.

+Their 1–11 white eggs are incubated continuously by the female, during which time the male will provide her with food.
 Unusually for a parrot, monk parakeet pairs occasionally have helper individuals, often grown offspring, which assist with feeding the young (see kin selection).

-The lifespans of monk parakeets have been given as 20-30 years; the former might refer to typical lifespans in captivity and/or in the wild, while the latter is in the range of maximum lifespans recorded for parakeets.
+Monk parakeets have an average lifespan in their natural environment of 6 years.
+However, birds in captivity can reach 10 – 20 years.

+Monk parakeets probably have individual voice prints that allow them to recognize each other, independently from the used call type.

+In both their native South America, as well as areas where they have been introduced, monk parakeets are among the most destructive birds for crops.
+Several countries have implemented measures to control the spread of feral populations; nest removal is a common practice in the United States, and the United Kingdom's Department for the Environment, Food and Rural Affairs is planning to remove monk parakeet colonies, citing threats to infrastructure and potential crop damage.